Back to E-commerce Dictionary

 Examples of Data import

-• 3Migrating an entire product catalog from a legacy e-commerce platform to a new PIM system.
+• 3A business moves its entire product catalog from an old e-commerce platform to a new PIM.

-• 4Adding new marketing descriptions and media assets (images, videos) provided by a content agency.
+• 4A team adds new marketing descriptions, images, and videos provided by a content agency.

 How WISEPIM Helps